xenophon566/html5.validLite/README.md

 Html5.validLite

 ####Type
-Jquery Plugin
+Plugin

 ####Describe
-ValidLite is a lite validation plugin that easy to use within your project.
+ValidLite is a lite validation plugin that easy to use in your project.

 #### Feature
 1. Easy to use.